Close ModalClose Modal

 By Dillon Wallace

 If you’ve got a batch of old 35mm slides you’re looking to digitize, there’s a strong chance they’re not ready for their digital makeover.
-With several decades of nothing to do but sit and collect dust, mold and debris, your slides are more than likely in need of some spit shine, metaphorically speaking.
-Whatever you do, don’t actually spit on them.
+With several decades of nothing to do but sit and collect dust, mold, and debris, your slides are more than likely in need of a spit shine, metaphorically speaking.
+Whatever you do, don’t actually spit on them, though!

-Instead, follow along with this quick and easy cleaning checklist so that you can get the best picture quality possible when you digitize your slides.
+Instead, follow along with this quick and easy slide cleaning checklist so you can get the best picture quality possible when you digitize your slides.

 Step 1: Observe your slides

-To the human eye, a small speck of debris on your slide may not look like much.
-But when magnified, that small speck can turn into a large, dark blurr.
+To the human eye, a small smudge or speck of debris on your slide may not look like much.
+But when magnified or turned into a digital image, that small speck can turn into a large, dark blur.

 Start the cleaning process by checking the surface of the slide for abrasive substances.
-You’ll want to make sure the sides of the slide are free of sand or any gritty substances because if you wipe the slide with a cleaning agent or cloth, you could risk bringing that debris onto the slide’s image scratching it.
+You’ll want to make sure the sides of the slide are free of sand or any gritty substances because if you wipe the slide with a cleaning cloth or agent, you could risk bringing that debris onto the slide’s image, scratching it in the process.

 Step 2: Remove any debris

-If you spot any dirt or debris on the slide, flip it upside down and try to shake it off.
+If, during step 1, you spot any dirt or debris on the slide, flip it upside down and try to shake it off.
 Give it a couple of gentle taps to help loosen it.
 If the debris remains, then try using a bulb blower or compressed air to blow it off.
-In the most stubborn of situations, you may need to grab a paint brush and lightly brush off the debris.
+In the most stubborn of situations, you may need to grab a soft paintbrush and very lightly brush off the debris.

 Note: If you use compressed air, it should be moisture free and rated at 60 PSI or lower.
 You don’t want to risk damaging the image just to blow off the debris.